joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5885654/2024/10/30/steelers-mailbag-mike-defabo-bye/

 **NASCAR suspends Conner Jones for 1 race after intentional crash**\
-`NASCAR suspended Truck Series driver Conner Jones for one race on Wednesday after he intentionally crashed another driver, Matt Mills — who was hospitalized for two days over the weekend as a result of the wreck.`\
+`The driver Jones crashed, Matt Mills, was hospitalized for two days over the weekend as a result of the wreck.`\
 https://nytimes.com/athletic/5885588/2024/10/30/nascar-truck-series-conner-jones-matt-mills-suspension/

 **Police investigating Jameson Williams' detainment, release**\